michaeledwards0/enterprise-azure-application-platform/runbooks/phase-1-landing-zone-runbook.md

 > **Deployment model:** Azure CLI is used only to bootstrap the remote backend.
 Terraform manages the landing-zone resources after the backend exists.

+> **Simple distinction:** The Terraform backend is the resource group, storage account, and container that store Terraform state.
+The landing zone is the organized Azure foundation that Terraform deploys for the platform.

 ---

 ## Target Resources